 - Save costs – as already explained before, running your own render farm is very costly.
 By using a commercial render farm, you will save on costs.

 - Support – most commercial render farms have a support team to help you out with any technical issues that may arise while your sequence is being calculated.

 - Easy to use – render cloud providers have their own software that plugs into the used 3D software, which makes the usage of a render farm really easy.

 - Minimized risk – computers can overheat or shut down during the rendering process.
 Having this kind of issue overnight with a deadline can be a real hassle.
 By sending the render project to a render farm, you will avoid this kind of situation, since a render farm has experienced technicians who assure that your rendering gets done without any problems.

-When choosing the right render farm to use, you should not only look for the costs but also how easy the procedure is, just like the service and fairness of the provider.
+When choosing the right render farm to use, you should not only look at the costs but also how easy the procedure is, as well as the service and fairness of the provider.